Copyright information:Foppe Schut/Oranjewoud Festival

 – Joël Bons

-The concert by the Atlas Orchestra is a co-production with the Oranjewoud Festival, NTR ZaterdagMatinee, Stichting Atlas & Co, and percussion ensemble HIIIT.
+The concert by the Atlas Orchestra is a co-production with the Oranjewoud Festival, Atlas Ensemble, NTR ZaterdagMatinee, Stichting Atlas & Co, and percussion ensemble HIIIT.
 In recent years, the Oranjewoud Festival has presented various projects with Bons and his musicians—a series of experiments and discoveries that now culminate in this composition, premiering at the Holland Festival.
-As a prelude, a special Atlas Festival will take place from June 13 to 15, 2025, during the Oranjewoud Festival.
-In 2004, the Atlas Ensemble was featured at the Holland Festival as an ensemble in residence, hosting workshops, masterclasses, and groundbreaking premieres by composers such as Frangiz Ali-Zade, Bun-Ching Lam, and Jack Body.
+As a prelude, a special Atlas Festival will take place on June 14 and 15, 2025, during the Oranjewoud Festival.

 dates